 How to do it

 - You need to get a Locum Form A signed once a month for each practice you worked in that month, certifying that you carried out eligible NHS work.
 It is usual to send this to the practice with your invoice.
 NB NASGP LocumDeck - free with NASGP membership - handles all this for you, complete with online paperless e-signatures.

 - At the end of the month, as soon as you can, use GP Locum Form B to record all the pay you received that month, and use it to calculate the total pension contribution you need to pay, combining your employee contribution with the employer contributions (all handled automatically by LocumDeck).

-- Note that Locum A forms are based on the date the work was done whilst Locum B forms are about when payment was received, regardless of the date the work was carried out.
+- Note that Locum Form As are based on the date the work was done, whilst Locum Form Bs are about when payment was received, regardless of the date the work was carried out.
 This is a common cause of confusion, but basically if you work a session 2nd July, send an invoice and Locum A form at the end of July and receive payment in August, this payment would be included on your August Locum Form B (not July) - all handled automatically by LocumDeck.